 There are five entrance points (E on the map)

-To avoid lengthy queues, arrive at least one hour before the start of the show.
+To avoid lengthy queues, arrive at least one hour before the show starts.

-And when possible, bring a minimum of personal belongings (as there are no lockers available during the event).
+And when possible, bring a minimum of personal belongings (as no lockers are available during the event).

 Do remember that no re-entry is permitted.